Demorome/pf2e-adventures-in-hyrule-foundry-vtt/README.md

 Anyone is welcome to make a Pull Request for suggested changes.

 # Todo
 - The module is missing custom icons for... everything.
-If anyone feels like contributing in this regard, it would be pretty neat.
+If anyone feels like contributing in this regard, it would be pretty neat, though it would have to be images you have the rights over.